-I’ve been using Duck Duck Go, for about 6 weeks now, I have it set as my default search engine in Firefox and have used it exclusively.
-Overall, I am quite satisfied, there are some features that are just better in Google, but when I compare the both with my tin foil hat on, I think morally prefer Duck Duck Go.
+I've been using Duck Duck Go, for about 6 weeks now, I have it set as my default search engine in Firefox and have used it exclusively.
+Overall, I am quite satisfied, there are some features that are just better in Google, but when I compare them both with my tin foil hat on, I think morally prefer Duck Duck Go.

 Will it still be my default search engine 10 years from now?
 I haven't really got an answer for that, but for now it certainly is.
 I recommend you at least give it a try, if for nothing else but too make a change to your browsing habits.

 I have been using DuckDuckGo as my primary search engine for a number years now.
 I thought I would add some more relevant information.

 Over the years, I'm guessing around 5 now, I have been using DuckDuckGo as my primary search engine.
 It's pretty much the default engine on all my machines and browsers.
 This coincides with the fact that my default browser of choice is the Brave Browser, which is for the most part, is my primary browser.
 I have it installed on my devices i.e. Desktop, Laptop, Tablet and smartphone.